 Busch Gardens Williamsburg

-Jamestown Settlement, set adjacent to the site of the original 1607 English settlement, is a museum preserving the story of colony through live reenactment, film, and historical replicas.
+Jamestown Settlement, set adjacent to the site of the original 1607 English settlement, is a museum preserving the story of colony through live reenactment, film and historical replicas.
 Visitors can go aboard replicas of the Discovery, Godspeed and Susan Constant, the three ships on which the settlers sailed across the Atlantic, and navigate models of the original fort and a Powhatan village.

 Colonial Williamsburg Historic Area

 Situated on over 300 acres, Colonial Williamsburg is a living history museum highlighting the everyday life of 18th-century historic Virginians.
 Visitors can take self-guided and guided tours narrated by costumed portrayers who go about their daily tasks in the historically replicated village.
 Revolutionary City features live theater performances illustrating the lives of everyday Americans during the Revolutionary era.
+Save on tickets to Colonial Williamsburg here.

 Part of the Colonial Williamsburg Historic Area, the Governor’s Palace stands as a memorial to the transition of power during the Revolutionary time period.
 The edifice served as the home to seven British governors as well as the first two elected governors of Virginia.
 Visitors will see the extravagant lifestyles of the English well-to-do in America reflected in the grandeur and opulence of the décor and architecture.
 Early-American cooking demonstrations take place in the palace kitchen and the expansive gardens and garden maze are lovely.